thienbao12a2/react-link-preview/README.md

 This package uses a Heroku [proxy (open-source)](https://github.com/dhaiwat10/rlp-proxy) to get around CORS issues.
 The public proxy receives a lot of traffic (+ there is a rate limit) and is not recommended for production use.

+## My Issue:

+when using LinkPreview in a reusable component for example in my case Accordion component that renders multiple items using the map(), filter(), find() method, LinkPreview keeps requesting metadata when I click on another accordion instead of request metadata ONCE.
+This behavior happens when a customFetcher method is used, but not when not using customFetcher.
+To fix this issue, instead of using a customFetcher in our app, I cloned the react-link-preview repo and updated all proxy server links inside of react-link-preview source code.
+Then I updated project name, author name, links inside of package.json.
+Since there is a yarn.lock file, I use the command ```yarn install``` to install all dependencies and devdependencies.
+After all dependencies have been installed, I use ```yarn build``` to compile the files.
+Now in order to use it, I copied the generated dist folder and put it in a separated folder, or home directory and I publish it to npm using yarn publish.
+After successfully published, I can now import it to my project and install it using npm install bao-react-link-preview –legacy-peer-deps.

 ## Recommended workflow (for production)

 - Please [fork the proxy repo](https://github.com/dhaiwat10/rlp-proxy) and host your own copy of it.